Colorado Buffaloes men's basketball: "Sox" Walseth leads The way

 In 1956, CU named former player Russell "Sox" Walseth as their head coach.
 Walseth graduated from CU in 1948 as a three-time letterman in both basketball and baseball for the Buffaloes, and came back to coach after stints at High School (Bakersfield, California) and South Dakota State.
 "Sox" led the team to three Big 8 titles (the school joined the conference in 1958) and three NCAA tournament bids.
 In both the 1961–62 & 1962–63 seasons, the Buffs reached the second round of the NCAA tournament before being eliminated by Cincinnati.

 "Sox" had two All-Americans while at CU—Ken Charlton (1963) and Cliff Meely (1971).
+Another key performer on the successful 1961–62 team, which beat Kansas to take the Big Eight Conference title before proceeding to the NCAA tournament, was Wilky Gilmore.
+Charlton and Gilmore were both named to the All Big-Eight team that year.

-Along with those two, another standout from "Sox"'s time at Boulder was Scott Wedman – a sharp-shooting forward from Denver's Mullen High School.
+Somewhat later in Walseth's tenure as coach, another standout at Boulder was Scott Wedman – a sharp-shooting forward from Denver's Mullen High School.
 Wedman made a huge mark on the CU record books as he led the team in scoring and rebounding for two seasons, free throw percentage for one season and field goal percentage all three years he played at CU.
 Those numbers placed him seventh in career scoring, sixth in rebounding and eighth in field goal percentage in CU history at the time he left the school.
 He also was the highest draft pick in school history, going 2nd overall in the ABA Draft to the Memphis Sounds (he was also drafted 6th overall in the NBA draft by the KC-Omaha Kings).
 Wedman went on to play 12 years in the NBA.

 When he retired after twenty seasons, "Sox" was the all-time winningest coach in CU history with a 261–245 record.
 Four years later, he came back to coach the women's team to a 77–21 record, including an incredible 43–0 home record, before retiring again.
 In 1996, the CU Event Center basketball court was named after him, so the Buffs all play on "Sox Walseth Court" now.